 In place of the familiar 45-degree V-Twin engines that Harley is known for, the Revolution engine is a liquid-cooled 60-degree V-Twin powerhouse.
 This engine has been standard equipment on Harley-Davidson's cruiser/muscle bike, the VRSC, or V-Rod since 2001.
 Originally available as a 69 cubic inch dynamo, the Revolution was beefed-up to 76 cubic inches in 2008.
+You wonder what is the biggest Twin Cam Harley engine?
 Designed to provide competition to both imported and domestic popular street/cruiser bikes, the Revolution engine is actually a collaborative effort between Harley-Davidson and Porsche.
 A mere 30 cubic-inches (491.6 cc) of the liquid-cooled 60-degree V-twin on the Street 500 is the smallest production engine from Harley to this point.

 - Vrod 2016 model.